frazbhattiiii/DESI-VILLAGE/README.md

 Advanced packages like:
 #### `Yup` `Formik` `Stripe-payment` `node-mailer` `Framer-Motion`
 # `Menu Page`
+Different filters on the basis of price,size,categories are there with pagination.
 ![Menu Page](https://i.ibb.co/vQF4S8v/Menu-Desi-Village.png)
 # `Login Page`
 Login with Google or Manual login and signup features is added with confirmation mail sent to the email.